laienwei/valuationquan/READMEBEI.md

   </td>
  </tr>
 </tbody></table>
-<br>The test data is explained as follows:
+The test data is explained as follows:
 <br>1.
 The above table shows the trading and capital status of the account on each investment day in 15 years.
 You can see the operation of the model clearly and accurately.
 Although it is long, it is important.
 <br>2.
 The Shanghai Index in the table is the Shanghai Stock Exchange Index.
 For the convenience of calculation, we divide the Shanghai Stock Exchange Index by 1000.
 For example, the Shanghai Stock Exchange Index on December 30, 2016 is 3103.64 points, and dividing by 1000 is 3.10364 for model calculation.
 <br>3.
 There are decimals in the number of buying and selling shares in the table, but the actual number of buying and selling shares is an integral multiple of 100.
 This processing is for the convenience of model calculation.
 For example, in the purchase operation on December 30, 2016, the purchase amount was 2000 yuan, and the index point was 3.10364, so the number of purchased shares was 644.40.